A Voice in the Chaos: The Discipline of Remembering

 We stop expecting God to do things like He used to.
 We stop asking for what He promised.
 We stop showing up with faith.

-This is not a rebuke.
 This is a rescue.

 We were never meant to live merely on momentum.
 We were meant to live by His word, His Spirit, His Grace and on memory.
 Holy memory.
 The kind that keeps your knees bent and your heart burning even when nothing seems to be happening.